pythononwheels/icanhastypecheck/README.md

 There is an alternative approach for those of you who don't like docstings in sphinx format which úses a naming convention.
 (See Alternatives below)

-###Syntax for python 2.x using decorstor arguments:
+###Syntax for python 2.x using decorator arguments:

 ```python
 	@typesafe( { "param_a" : "types.StringType",